Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Upload/How to Build a Submission/2 - How to Fill In the Study Doc.md

     Type of tissue.
 A tissue can be selected via drop-down menu.
 If the desired tissue is not in the drop-down, enter it in the `Tissues` sheet, then come back and select it in the automatically updated drop-down in this column.

-    The list of tissues in TraceBase can also be viewed on the TraceBase website's Tissues page.
+    The list of tissues in TraceBase can also be viewed on the TraceBase site's Tissues page.

 * Collection Time